|2425 Martha Van Rensselaer Hall|

 Dr. Zadeh’s interest includes healthcare design, evidence-based design and the translation and application of scientifically tested research about design innovation into real-life policy and practice to achieve the best possible health, safety, quality, and efficiency outcomes via systems approach.
 Dr. Zadeh’s team is currently working on several projects.
 One primary focus is the development of non-pharmacological system solutions to improve quality of life and manage symptoms for patients with advanced and chronic illnesses, particularly in end-of-life, geriatric, and acute care settings.
 Other projects include the development of novel technological, environmental, and educational interventions to improve sleep and circadian rhythms for bedbound patients; the economic evaluation of improvements in care environments; and research into how workplace design can improve alertness, productivity, efficiency, and patient satisfaction.

-Zadeh’s team is the recipient of the Novel Technology Award from the Clinical and Translational Science Center and Weill Cornell Medical College.
+Zadeh’s team is the recipient of the Innovation Incubator and the Novel Technology Awards from the Clinical and Translational Science Center and Weill Cornell Medical College.
 Zadeh has also received the Center for Health Design’s 2012-13 New Investigator Award for high-quality research in the field of evidence-based healthcare facility design and the 2013 Architectural Research Centers Consortium King Medal for innovation, integrity, and scholarship in environmental design research.

 Read about the Health Design Innovations Lab:

 |Teaching and Advising Statement:|

 "My teaching style has three main emphases—communication across disciplines, engagement in real-life projects, and the concentration on innovative human-centered and evidence-based design.